lecardozo/lecardozo.github.io/_posts/2018-07-25-go-amazon-exploration.md

 </figure>

 Interesting, right?!
 Apparently the potential outliers only occur between August and October of both years.
-This visualization led us to think that thos outlier observations were problably not being caused by sensor failures.
+This visualization led us to think that those outlier observations were problably not being caused by sensor failures.
 What the heck is causing those discrepant observations?
 Time to create some hypothesis, friends!

 #### - *Hypothesis time!*
 If you have a good memory, you remember that all this data was collected in the surroundings of Manaus, specifically in a small city, Manacapuru, located southwestern to Manaus.
-In the following map you can see Manacapuru right in the center.
+In the following figure you can see Manacapuru right in the center of the map.

 <figure style="text-align:center">